Arrive Hanoi, Vietnam

 Ha Long Bay | Cruising Among the Karsts

 Travel to Hai Phong, where you board ‘Orchid’ for a cruise of picturesque Ha Long Bay.
 Relax on deck as ‘Orchid’ snakes past the islets of Con Vit and Gia Luan, their striking karsts (limestone formations) rising dramatically from the emerald waters.
 On a course less frequented by other cruises, wind past Thoi Quyt and Coc Ngoi islets.
 Disembark on Cat Ba Island and travel overland through a stunning karst landscape cloaked in verdant forests on your way to Trung Trang Cave.
 Admire the cave’s intricate features, formed over millennia.
 Back aboard ‘Orchid,’ cruise to Lan Ha Bay, a quiet corner of greater Ha Long Bay, where you view the sunset framed against the Gulf of Tonkin shoreline.
-Back aboard ‘Orchid,’ view the sunset framed against the Gulf of Tonkin shoreline.
-Later, join a cooking class led by a chef who prepares traditional Vietnamese cuisine, followed by dinner aboard.
+Back on ‘Orchid,’ join a cooking demonstration led by a chef who prepares traditional Vietnamese cuisine, followed by dinner on board.

 Ha Long Bay | Sunrise Tai Chi

 Greet the sunrise with a tai chi lesson on deck, before enjoying a kayak excursion among the towering limestone pinnacles.
 Enjoy brunch back on board ‘Orchid,’ and then return to port to disembark.
-Set out on a city tour of Hai Phong, including Hang Kenh Temple where you enjoy a private water puppet show, before flying to Ho Chi Minh City, formerly Saigon.
+Set out on a city tour of Hai Phong, including Hang Kenh Temple, where you take in a private water puppet show, before transferring back to Hanoi and flying to Ho Chi Minh City, formerly Saigon.

 Ho Chi Minh City | Vibrant Saigon

-Fly to Siem Reap, the town nearest to Angkor Thom and Angkor Wat, and enjoy lunch at a local restaurant upon arrival.
-Later this afternoon, discover the stunning ruins of Ta Prohm, where the roots of great trees seem to have spilled over the roof of this iconic stone temple.
-Check-in to your hotel and enjoy the rest of the day at leisure.
+Fly to charming Siem Reap, the town nearest to the breathtaking ruins of Angkor Wat and Angkor Thom.
+In the afternoon, set out with your expert guide to explore the stunning ruins of Ta Prohm, where the roots of great trees seem to have spilled over the roof of this iconic stone temple.
 Later, check in to your hotel.

 Siem Reap | Sunrise over Angkor Wat